awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/tensorflow-lite-component.md

-# TensorFlow Lite installer<a name="tensorflow-lite-component"></a>
+# TensorFlow Lite runtime<a name="tensorflow-lite-component"></a>

-The TensorFlow Lite installer component \(`variant.TensorFlowLite`\) contains a script that installs [TensorFlow Lite](https://www.tensorflow.org/lite/guide/python) version 2\.5\.0 and its dependencies in a virtual environment on your device\.
+The TensorFlow Lite runtime component \(`variant.TensorFlowLite`\) contains a script that installs [TensorFlow Lite](https://www.tensorflow.org/lite/guide/python) version 2\.5\.0 and its dependencies in a virtual environment on your device\.
 The [TensorFlow Lite image classification](tensorflow-lite-image-classification-component.md) and [TensorFlow Lite object detection](tensorflow-lite-object-detection-component.md) component use this runtime component as a dependency for installing TensorFlow Lite\.

+**Note**
+TensorFlow Lite runtime component v2\.5\.6 and later reinstalls existing installations of the TensorFlow Lite runtime and its dependencies\.
+This reinstallation helps to ensure that the core device runs compatible versions of TensorFlow Lite and its dependencies\.

-To use a different runtime, you can use the recipe of this component as a template to [create a custom runtime component](ml-customization.md)\.
+To use a different runtime, you can use the recipe of this component as a template to [create a custom machine learning component](ml-customization.md)\.

 **Topics**
 + [Versions](#tensorflow-lite-component-versions)